bento-platform/katsu/README.md

 have to do the following:

 1. Make sure the CHORD_PERMISSIONS is set to "false"
-2. Set INSIDE_CANDIG to "true"
-3. Provide the URL for the OPA instance in CANDIG_OPA_URL
+2. Provide the URL for the OPA instance in CANDIG_OPA_URL

 ## Developing